-The sun is shining… almost blinding you… the sky is clear… when in London you must take advantage of these special moments, you never know how long they will last for.
-Take the camera or the smartphone with you and head to one (or more) of the best viewpoints in London for free.
+The sun is shining… almost blinding you… the sky is clear… when in London you must take advantage of these special moments, you never know how long they will last.
+Take camera or smartphone with you and head to one (or more) of the best viewpoints in London for free.

 THE BEST 6 VIEWPOINTS IN LONDON